ADHD in ChildrenSigns, Symptoms, and Help for ADHD in Kids

-Life with a child with ADHD can be frustrating and overwhelming, but as a parent there is a lot you can do to help control symptoms, overcome daily challenges, and bring greater calm to your family.
+Life with a child with ADHD can be frustrating and overwhelming, but as a parent of a child with ADHD there are many things you can do to help control symptoms, overcome daily challenges, and bring greater calm to your family.

 All kids with ADHD are hyperactive.